 Dr. Childers became a nurse after many years of teaching sociology and women’s studies.
 Her practice has been in adult and adolescent mental health nursing.
 She served as interim director of nursing at Elms from 2000 to 2003.
 Dr. Childers’ areas of expertise are nursing theory, the evolution of nursing and scholarly writing.

 Cynthia Dakin, Ph.D., RNLearn more about Cynthia Dakin

 Dr. Dakin is a nurse administrator, educator and researcher.
-In her administrative role as Director of Graduate Nursing Studies, Dr. Dakin coordinates the Master of Science in Nursing (MSN) program.
+In her administrative role as Director of the MSN program, Dr. Dakin coordinates the Master of Science in Nursing (MSN) program.
 Her areas of expertise in teaching are role development of the advanced prepared nurse, nursing research, and nurse educator practica courses.
 Dr. Dakin’s research interests include smoking cessation and nursing curriculum outcomes research.
 She has been an active participant in the Emergency Nurses Association and a member of the National Institute of Emergency Nursing Research.
 Dr. Dakin has presented her research on emergency department patient and staff issues; and smokers admitted to acute care psychiatric hospitals at regional, national and international conferences.
-Dr. Dakin is a member of the Emergency Nurses Association, the Organization of Nurse Leaders and Sigma Theta Honor Society.
+Dr. Dakin is a member of the Emergency Nurses Association and Sigma Theta Tau Honor Society.

 Laurie Downes, Ph.D., RNLearn more about Laurie Downes